Olleflygar/multimodal-cancer-classification/README.md

 # Multimodal Cancer Classification

-A portfolio project from the **Advanced Deep Learning for Image Processing** course, developed for the **[Kaggle competition](https://www.kaggle.com/competitions/multimodal-cancer-classification-challenge-2026)**.
+A project from the **Advanced Deep Learning for Image Processing** course, developed for the **[Kaggle competition](https://www.kaggle.com/competitions/multimodal-cancer-classification-challenge-2026)**.
 The task is binary cancer classification using paired bright-field (BF) and fluorescence (FL) microscopy images.

 **[View the notebook](Refactored_Cancer_Classification_Pipeline.ipynb)**